QM-Quality-Manager/v3-docs/content/en/docs/other/system_settings.md

 > Default value 0

 - DOCUMENTS_EDITOR_MANUAL_STYLE_OPTIONS : Controls if the user has the options in the editor to adjust font and font size.
   - 0 - Off
   - 1 - On

-> Default value 0

-- CUSTOMHEADINGFIELDS : Controls the function for customer specific document heading fields.
-The fields must additionally be coded into the customer database for this function to work.
-  - 0 - Off
-  - 1 - On